What room matters most in a summer house? The screened porch, of course.

 The designers rearranged vintage wicker and rattan furniture.
 Shifting the position of the long sofa to place it against the short wall creates an optical illusion: it makes the space feel both wider and shorter.

 Above: Before the remodel, the long, narrow screened porch felt more like a bowling lane than a place to gather.
 Too many paint colors–red, white, and gray–made the space feel chopped up and chaotic.

 Above: A too-big table made the porch feel like a furniture warehouse.

 Above: A round rug anchors a second seating area and distracts the eye from the narrow length of the porch.

 The round, patterned Whirlwind Jute Rug was the result of a design collaboration between Santa Fe’s Museum of Indian Arts & Culture and West Elm, which sadly no longer sells it.
-For a similar rug, consider a Round Braided Jute Rug (available in three neutral colors and in two diameters), at prices ranging from $149 to $299 from Ballard Designs.
+For a similar rug, consider a Round Braided Jute Rug (available in two neutral colors and in two diameters), at prices ranging from $159 to $259 from Ballard Designs.

 Above: Strings of outdoor café-style lights look just as good indoors.
 These lights are from Target; for more choices, see 10 Easy Pieces: Café-Style Outdoor String Lights.

 Above: Siding, floorboards, and shingles–every surface in the porch got the same color of paint–Underwater by Behr–to unify the space.
 Available in both interior and exterior finishes, an 8-ounce sample size can of Underwater is $3.48 from Home Depot.

 Above: A mudroom connects the screened porch to the kitchen.
 When Tara and Percy first saw it, the mudroom was painted four different colors.
 They unified the space by painting it a soft gray and made sure it was outfitted with what Tara describes as “excessive hooks.”